CloudLabs-MOC/mslearn-openai/Instructions/Labs/gettingstarted-03&4.md

-# Integrate Azure OpenAI into your app
+# Utilize Prompt Engineering and Code Generation with Azure OpenAI Service

 ### Overall Estimated Duration: 2 Hours

 ## Overview

-This lab explores the Azure OpenAI Service, enabling integration of OpenAI's advanced AI models into applications.
-You'll provision the service, deploy a model, configure an application in Cloud Shell, test its functionality, and manage conversation history for improved user interactions.
+This lab explores the Azure OpenAI Service, where you'll provision the service, deploy a model, apply prompt engineering, generate code using the Chat playground and configure and run an application in Cloud Shell, and enhance user interactions.

 ## Objective

-This lab provides hands-on experience with Azure OpenAI resources, including provisioning a resource, deploying a model, setting up and configuring an application in Cloud Shell, testing its functionality, and maintaining conversation history.
+This lab provides hands-on experience with Azure OpenAI resources, covering tasks such as provisioning a resource, deploying a model, applying prompt engineering techniques, generating code using the Chat playground, and setting up, configuring, and running an application using Cloud Shell.
 By the end of this lab, you will be able to:

-- **Use Azure OpenAI SDKs in your app:** This hands-on exercise demonstrates how to integrate Azure OpenAI SDKs into your application to improve AI capabilities.
-Participants will integrate and use Azure OpenAI SDKs within their application.
+- **Utilize prompt engineering in your app:** This hands-on exercise demonstrates how to use prompt engineering methods to improve AI interactions in your application.
+Participants will use prompt engineering strategies to enhance the performance and relevance of AI.

+- **Generate and improve code with Azure OpenAI Service:** The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
+Participants will improve their abilities to create and refine code with Azure OpenAI Service tools and approaches.

 ## Pre-requisites